Brooke Pinto: June 2020 Primary Election

 In February 2020, Pinto announced her candidacy for Ward 2 Councilmember after incumbent Jack Evans resigned amidst an ethics scandal.
-Evans resigned before his colleagues could expel him, which nearly certainly would have otherwise happened.
+Evans resigned before his colleagues could potentially expel him.
 As with other candidates, Pinto ran in the primary election for the Democratic nomination and the special election to fill the remainder of Evans' term.

 Pinto was the last entrant into a crowded field that included Evans (who filed to run in both the primary and special elections just ten days after he resigned following multiple ethics violations).
 Pinto touted that she was the only candidate with business, tax, and legislative experience, which was needed in the wake of the COVID-19 pandemic.
 Karl Racine endorsed her campaign.

 In early polls, Pinto trailed behind opponents with only two to three percent of the vote.
 However, after the Washington Post editorial board endorsed Pinto, claiming that she would provide a "needed new start," she began to gain momentum.